Explainer

 So far they’ve helped just one person successfully transition out of working at the slaughterhouse and placed them in a job at the local Wal-Mart.
 The organization is currently working with five other clients.

-Brave New Life follows a strategy developed by Employment First, a government initiative originally conceived with the goal of placing people with disabilities in jobs.
+Brave New Life Project follows a strategy developed by Employment First, a government initiative originally conceived with the goal of placing people with disabilities in jobs.
 The goal is not just to find the client a new position but to find them work that they find meaningful and interesting, which is no easy feat.
 Many new clients express interest in fields for which they have limited experience.

-Representatives for Brave New Life hope to one day meet this challenge with work that provides educational opportunities.
+Representatives for Brave New Life Project hope to one day meet this challenge with work that provides educational opportunities.
 This could one day be a job with an employer like Starbucks, for instance, or other companies that offer some tuition assistance.

 In the meantime, they work to craft a resume for each client that highlights their skills.
-“When we build their resumes, we are really highlighting everything we can, even if it’s past education or partial training they’ve done for anything,” says Orr.
+“When we build their resumes, we are really highlighting everything we can, even if it’s past education or partial training they’ve done for anything,” says Spader.

 So far, the team of two has been able to secure a small amount of grant funding to grow.
 They plan on using some of that money to buy tablets to lend to their clients, hopefully to serve as a more reliable and convenient way to meet.